geopopos/flask_flowise_qa/README.md

 # Flask File Upload Example

-This is a simple Flask app that demonstrates how to upload files and display them in a table.
+This is a simple Flask app that demonstrates how to allow users to upload their own text files to a flowise flow and query their own files.

 ## Installation